top of page

 MENTORING

-Similar to a “Big Brother/Big Sister” program, participants are carefully matched with rigorously screened, trained, and supervised volunteer mentors, who each commit to at least one year of service.
-Bi-weekly one-on-one meetings and an evidence-based mentoring program provide consistent encouragement and guidance to help youth get and stay on the right path.
+Similar to a “Big Brother/Big Sister” program, participants were carefully matched with rigorously screened, trained, and supervised volunteer mentors, who each committed to at least one year of service.
+Bi-weekly one-on-one meetings and an evidence-based mentoring program provided consistent encouragement and guidance to help youth get and stay on the right path.

 COMMUNITY SERVICE